bljohnson/prime-solo-project/README.md

 ###Installation

 You will need to install the following after completing "npm init".
+Copy and paste this line.

-npm install express express-session body-parser mongoose angular angular-ui-router bootstrap passport passport-local bcrypt angular-material angular-material-icons angular-ui-bootstrap angular-sanitize --save
+npm install express body-parser mongoose angular angular-ui-router bootstrap angular-material angular-material-icons angular-ui-bootstrap angular-sanitize --save

 ###Future Version Updates:
-*Passport local authentication to enable multiple users to have unique search criteria and Favorites lists *Update to display one dog at a time from search results, requiring user to click Remove button or Favorite button before next dog is displayed
+*Passport local authentication to enable multiple users to have unique search criteria and Favorites lists (will need to npm install express-session, passport, passport-local, and bcrypt in addition to the above requirements)
+*Update to display one dog at a time from search results, requiring user to click Remove button or Favorite button before next dog is displayed
+*Expand to other species
-*Add more search criteria options
+*Expand search criteria options